Updated on 16th December, 2022 by Martin Astley

-The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 has now been approved by Parliament.
+The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 have now been approved by Parliament.

-The final decision was made last night in the House of Lords (14 September 2015), so it will be compulsory for all landlords in England to install smoke alarms on every floor of their properties.
-Landlords will also be required to install carbon monoxide alarms in high risk areas of an accommodation (where gas appliances and solid fuel heating system is installed) and both types of alarms will have to be tested at the start of every tenancy.
+The final decision was made last night in the House of Lords (September 14), so it will be compulsory for all landlords in England to install smoke alarms on every floor of their properties.
+Landlords will also be required to install carbon monoxide alarms in high-risk areas of an accommodation (where gas appliances and a solid fuel heating system are installed), and both types of alarms will have to be tested at the start of every tenancy.

 The regulations will come into place on the 1st October 2015, which gives landlords approximately two weeks to abide by the new law.
 If a landlord fails to comply, they can be fined up to £5,000.